Refrigerator: Residential refrigerators

 The first refrigerator to see widespread use was the General Electric "Monitor-Top" refrigerator introduced in 1927, so-called, by the public, because of its resemblance to the gun turret on the ironclad warship USS Monitor of the 1860s.
 The compressor assembly, which emitted a great deal of heat, was placed above the cabinet, and enclosed by a decorative ring.
 Over a million units were produced.
 As the refrigerating medium, these refrigerators used either sulfur dioxide, which is corrosive to the eyes and may cause loss of vision, painful skin burns and lesions, or methyl formate, which is highly flammable, harmful to the eyes, and toxic if inhaled or ingested.

 The introduction of Freon in the 1920s expanded the refrigerator market during the 1930s and provided a safer, low-toxicity alternative to previously used refrigerants.
 Separate freezers became common during the 1940s; the term for the unit, popular at the time, was deep freeze.
 These devices, or appliances, did not go into mass production for use in the home until after World War II.
 The 1950s and 1960s saw technical advances like automatic defrosting and automatic ice making.
 More efficient refrigerators were developed in the 1970s and 1980s, even though environmental issues led to the banning of very effective (Freon) refrigerants.
 Early refrigerator models (from 1916) had a cold compartment for ice cube trays.
 From the late 1920s fresh vegetables were successfully processed through freezing by the Postum Company (the forerunner of General Foods), which had acquired the technology when it bought the rights to Clarence Birdseye's successful fresh freezing methods.

-Styles of refrigerators
+Styles

 The majority of refrigerators were white in the early 1950s, but between the mid-1950s and the present, manufacturers and designers have added color.
 Pastel colors, such as pink and turquoise, gained popularity in the late 1950s and early 1960s.
 Certain versions also had brushed chrome plating, which is akin to a stainless steel appearance.
 During the latter part of the 1960s and the early 1970s, earth tone colors were popular, including Harvest Gold, Avocado Green and almond.
 In the 1980s, black became fashionable.
 In the late 1990s stainless steel came into vogue.
 Since 1961 the Color Marketing Group has attempted to coordinate the colors of appliances and other consumer goods.